Carreau/phd-dissertation/parts/cells.rst

 contains the genetic material.
-Attached to the nucleus is the endoplasmic reticulum  which is the organelle responsible form translating RNA coming from the nucleus to functional proteins that will be delivered across the cell after maturation through vesicles.
-Theses vesicles are transported across the cell both by dyneins and kinesins — molecular motors — that walks along microtubules originating from the centriole part of the centrosome but also by myosin along actin filaments.
-All of those process consume energy as the form of ATP, generated from with the mitocondrion spread across the cytoplasm.
+Attached to the nucleus is the endoplasmic reticulum  which is the organelle responsible form translating RNA coming from the nucleus to functional proteins that will be delivered across the cell after maturation in vesicles.
+Theses vesicles are transported across the cell both by dyneins and kinesins — molecular motors — that walk along microtubules originating from the centriole part of the centrosome but also by myosin along actin filaments.
+All of those processes consume energy in  the form of ATP, generated within the mitocondria spread across the cytoplasm.
 A schematic of the cell with some organelles can be seen on :num:`Figure #albertcell`

-The positioning of organelle is crucial for the life of an organism.
-During meiotic division of cell, for example, it has been seen that the positioning of the nucleus at the center of the cell in mouse oocyte happen before its migration closer to the cortex to expel the first polar body.
+The positioning of organelles is crucial for the life of an organism.
+During the meiotic division of cell, for example, it has been seen that the positioning of the nucleus at the center of the cell in mouse oocytes happens before its migration closer to the cortex to expel the first polar body.
 Failure to do so result in a incorrect amount of DNA in germinal cell that can lead to infertility.

 It is already known that microtubules play a key role in organelle positioning.
-Microtubules emanating from centrosome position at the two end of the cell during its division will be used to fetch the correct chromosomes.
-Each chromosome will be pulled toward the centrosome which lead to each daughter cell having the same amount of DNA.
+Microtubules emanating from centrosome position at the two ends of the cell during its division is used to fetch the correct chromosomes.
+Each chromosome is pulled towards the centrosome which leads to each daughter cell having the same amount of DNA.

-Actin plays also an as determinant role in the organelle positioning process, like in drosophila's oocyte maturation where it positions the nurses cell away from the dumping canal :cite:`Huelsmann2013`.
-In a later part (:ref:`Organelle Positionning <organelle_positioning>`) we will develop a few keys points where actin is indispensable in organelle positioning and how this relate to the biomimetic actin networks we reconstitute. :num:`Figure #oocytewt` show a mouse oocyte where the nucleus can be seen positioned at the center of the cell.
+Actin plays also an determinant role in organelle positioning process, like in drosophila oocyte maturation where it positions the nurses cell away from the dumping canal :cite:`Huelsmann2013`.
+In a later chapter (:ref:`Organelle Positionning <organelle_positioning>`) we will develop a few keys points where actin is indispensable in organelle positioning and how this relate to the biomimetic actin networks we reconstitute. :num:`Figure #oocytewt` shows a mouse oocyte where the nucleus can be seen positioned at the center of the cell.

 .. todo: